czero-cc/SCAPO/models/text/resemble-ai/prompting.md

 # Resemble AI Prompting Guide

-*Last updated: 2025-08-14*
+*Last updated: 2025-08-16*

 ## Tips & Techniques

-- Resemble.ai is an AI-powered text-to-voice and voice-to-voice generator that can be trained with your own voice, or offers a range of voices to choose from.
+- Emotion Control: Fine-tune speech expressiveness with a single parameter.
+From deadpan to dramatic—works out of the box.
+- Zero-Shot Voice Cloning: Clone any voice with just a few seconds of reference audio.
+No finetuning needed.

 ## Sources